Continuous-discrete smoothing of diffusions: Introduction

+We call the resulting algorithm the {\it Backward Filtering Forward Guiding} (BFFG) algorithm, because (as we will show) it combines backward filtering under the auxiliary process $\tilde{X}$ and forward simulation of the guiding process $X^\circ$.
+It may also be characterised as a variant of the forward filtering-backward sampling algorithm for linear state space models with (possibly) non-linear continuous time processes.
+Reversing the time-direction and sampling the process forward in time is not strictly necessary, but turns out to be more convenient.

-We believe the proposed algorithm has a number of attractive properties: \begin{enumerate} \item It is a computationally simple algorithm that provides a unified approach to smoothing of both hypo-elliptic and uniformly elliptic diffusions. \item It allows for taking into account nonlinearities in the drift efficiently. \item It allows the dispersion coefficient to be state-dependent. \item The algorithm targets the exact smoothing distribution and does not use the Normal approximation in its derivation. \end{enumerate} Regarding the final point, we derive our algorithm in continuous time, but ultimately in any implementation the SDE for $X^\circ$ needs to be discretised.
-However, choosing the mesh-width for the discretization can be controlled by the user.
-We additionally give an adaptive MCMC scheme for tuning $\tilde{B}$, $\tilde\beta$ and $\tilde\sigma$.
-Although we present our work in the context of smoothing, we believe our results also offer great potential for filtering problems and fixed-lag smoothing.
-In case (static) parameters appear in the drift and/or dispersion coefficient, these can either be estimated using a data-augmentation approach or an approach where a joint update on these parameters and the smoothed path is used.
-Compared to \cite{SARKKA2013500}, we do not need approximations using the normal distribution.
-However, our approach is presently restricted to observations scheme \eqref{eq:obs-scheme}, whereas \cite{SARKKA2013500} allow for nonlinearities in the observation equation.
+We believe the method derived in this paper has a number of attractive properties: \begin{enumerate} \item It is a computationally simple algorithm that provides a unified approach to smoothing of both hypo-elliptic and uniformly elliptic diffusions. \item It allows for taking into account nonlinearities in the drift efficiently (by choice of the auxiliary process $\tilde{X}$). \item It can deal with a large class of diffusions with state-dependent diffusion coefficient.\item The algorithm targets the exact smoothing distribution and does not rely on Gaussian approximations. \item I can deal with nonlinear observation schemes or non-Gaussian error densities while still sampling from the exact smoothing distribution. \end{enumerate} Regarding being exact, we derive our algorithm in continuous time, but ultimately, in any implementation the SDE for $X^\circ$ needs to be discretised.
+However, the mesh-width for the discretisation can be controlled by the user.